iPhone 8 To Feature Iris Scanner And Face Recognition To Replace Touch ID

 This speculation comes as a response to the firms and patents that Apple has acquired through the years, such as real-time motion capture firm Faceshift in 2015, Tech Crunch reports, which works on face recognition technology in gaming and chat (a more advanced version of Snapchat) and “biometrics for unlocking devices or authorizing payments through facial recognition techniques.”

-While many software already make use of iris scanning and facial recognition in home and office security and PC and laptop technology, this will be the first in smartphone technology if the iPhone 8 decides to make iris scanning and facial recognition a key feature in its design.
+While plenty of software already makes use of iris scanning and facial recognition in home and office security and PC and laptop technology, this will be the first in smartphone technology if the iPhone 8 decides to make iris scanning and facial recognition a key feature in its design.

 While unconfirmed, Inquisitr previously reported that many expect a September 2017 release date, as per usual, for the Apple iPhone 8.

-[Featured image by Alexey Andr Tkachenko/Shutterstock]
+[Featured Image by Alexey Andr Tkachenko/Shutterstock]